Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

-In Section~\ref{sec:Physical-interpretations}, we will show that this quantities encode the statistics of dynamical fluctuations of $\pot$, so Eq.~\eqref{eq:gd23} reflects the fact that these statistics are invariant under coarse-graining.
-Finally, our variational principle~\eqref{eq:exdual} is also invariant, in the sense that the excess EPR and generalized free energy $\potopt$ do not change due to merging of reactions with the same stoichiometry.
-We may write
+In Section~\ref{sec:Physical-interpretations}, we show that this is the cumulant generating function of dynamical fluctuations of $\pot$, so Eq.~\eqref{eq:gd23} implies that these fluctuations are invariant under coarse-graining.
+Finally, our variational principle~\eqref{eq:exdual} is also invariant, therefore our excess EPR $\eprEX$ and generalized potential $\potopt$ are the same, regardless of whether they are defined using $(\jj,\BBbase)$ or $(\overline{\jj},\overline{\BBbase})$.